-Best Sennheiser Headphones in 2019
+Best Sennheiser Headphones 2022

 When looking at Sennheiser headphones, the company typically puts sound quality above all else.
 While they're usually great at it, some outliers feature more bass, treble, or both.

-Otherwise, you're looking at comfort, and as a general rule of thumb, Sennheiser's headphones are super comfortable.
-Especially those that have an open-back design.
+Otherwise, when deciding on headphones, you're looking at comfort.
+Luckily, as a general rule of thumb, Sennheiser's headphones are super comfortable, especially those that have an open-back design.
 You may also want to consider battery life if they are Bluetooth headphones as you don't want to get stuck with dead headphones halfway through an 18-hour flight.

 Sound Quality

 Sound quality should be the top priority for potential headphone buyers.
-It doesn't matter if they're super comfortable or look pretty if your headphone sounds like absolute crap.
+It doesn't matter if they're super comfortable or look pretty if your headphones sound like absolute crap.
 Fortunately, Sennheiser is a company that cares about sound quality, whether that's frequency response, soundstage, or dynamic range.

 Our top two picks are the HD 800 S and the HD 600, unsurprisingly.
-They both feature a relatively neutral sound signature with excellent dynamic range and soundstage thanks to the open-back design.
+They both feature a relatively balanced sound signature with excellent dynamic range and soundstage thanks to the open-back design.
 Both headphones are of the wired variety, and the HD 800 S will need an amp to get the best sound out of them.

-The Sennheiser Momentum Wireless 3 takes our number three spot as it features a near-neutral sound signature, and that's with ANC enabled.
-Its dynamic range is excellent, and soundstage is solid given it is a closed-back headphone.
+The Sennheiser Momentum Wireless 3 take our number three spot as it features a balanced sound signature, and that's with ANC enabled.
+Dynamic range is excellent, and soundstage is solid given they are closed-back headphones.

 Best Sennheiser headphones, ranked by sound quality